IDAES/idaes-pse/docs_rst/developer/devsw.rst

 ~~~~~~~~~~~~~~
 Unit tests: Testing individual pieces of functionality, including the
 ability to report the correct kind of errors from bad inputs.
 Unit tests
-mustalwaysrun quickly.
+must always run quickly.
 If it takes more than 5 seconds, it is not a unit
 test, and it is expected that most unit tests take well under 1 second.
 The reason for this is that the entire unit test suite is run on every
 change in a Pull Request, and should also be run relatively frequently